-The County has implemented an advanced Right-of-Way Preservation and Acquisition Program.
+The County has implemented and maintains an advanced Right-of-Way Preservation and Acquisition Program.

-The County includes in its annual Capital Improvement Element funding specifically earmarked for use in an advanced Right-of-Way Acquisition Program.
-Studies shall be conducted periodically to identify the long range right-of way needs of the transportation system based on buildout.
-Following their, completion, the Transportation Administrator will present a program of funding in actions to protect and acquire needed right-of-way.
+The County shall continue to include funding specifically earmarked for use in the advanced Right-of-Way Acquisition Program in its annual Capital Improvement Element funding.
+Studies shall be conducted periodically to identify the long-range right-of-way needs of the transportation system based on buildout.
+Following the completion of these studies, the Transportation Administrator will present a program of funding that includes actions necessary to protect and acquire needed right-of-way.

-The County shall acquire sufficient amount of right-of-way to facilitate no less than a cross section of (6) traffic lanes, appropriate turn lanes, medians, bicycle and pedestrian features, drainage canals, and shoulder sufficient for pull offs and landscaping areas.
+The County shall acquire a sufficient amount of right-of-way to facilitate arterial and collector roads of no less than a cross section of six (6) traffic lanes, appropriate turn lanes, medians, bicycle and pedestrian features, drainage canals, a shoulder sufficient for pull offs, and landscaping areas.
 Exceptions to the right-of-way standard may be considered when it can be demonstrated, through a traffic capacity analysis, that the maximum number of lanes at build-out will be less than the standard.

-Collier County shall acquire rights-of-way for transportation improvements in fee simple, unless otherwise determined appropriate by the BCC based upon recommendation of the Transportation Administrator.
+Collier County shall acquire rights-of-way for transportation improvements in fee simple, unless otherwise determined appropriate by the Board of County Commissioners based upon a recommendation from the Transportation Administrator.